CodeSolz/Better-Find-and-Replace/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Search and replace text, code blocks, URLs, media, images, jQuery/Ajax content or anything using advanced filters from a user-friendly interface
+Search and replace anything: text, images, URLs, code blocks, jQuery-Ajax loaded content in real time or Database.
+Advanced filters, no coding needed.

 == Description ==
-The plugin provides an optimized search and replace function, providing an effective solution for efficient database management.
+Better Find and Replace offers advanced search and replace functionality, providing a powerful solution for efficient database management without requiring coding experience.
 Additionally, it incorporates a dynamic real-time word / text replacing feature.

-Ideal for site migrations and bulk updates, it offers powerful tools to find and replace text, images, and media across your database.
-With features like case-sensitive search, serialized data support, table-specific targeting, and a dry-run preview, it ensures precise changes with minimal effort.
+Perfect for post-migration cleanup and bulk edits, Better Find and Replace offers powerful tools to search and replace text, images, and media across your database.
+With features like case-sensitive matching, serialized data handling, table-specific targeting, and dry-run previews, it ensures safe, precise updates with zero hassle.

+The **permanent replace** ensuring that any replaced text, URL etc is eliminated from your database permanently.
+Better find and replace is equipped with powerful features that allow you to visualize the results of search and replace content within your database as well as permanently erasing it.
+It has the ability to search within complex, serialized data structures and replace them with your own words, making it a powerful tool for managing website content for beginners and experienced users alike.
+Additionally, it allows for the removal or un-setting of any element in serialized data by specifying its key.

+Effortlessly replace images using a drag-and-drop interface directly from the preview, while ensuring seamless thumbnail regeneration for consistent visuals.
+Enjoy a blazing-fast image replacement process with enhanced efficiency and precision.
+When replacing an image, you can also update its alt text, caption, and description — a valuable boost for your SEO.

-The real-time option employs a advanced word masking technique to search and replace text, url ( anything ), leaving no trace behind.
+Another exciting feature: The real-time functionality provides an advanced word masking technique to search and replace text, url ( anything ), leaving no trace behind.
 The find and replace process takes place before the website is rendered in the browser and does not impact any other files or databases.
 With this ultimate solution, easily find and replace text, HTML code, media/image URLs, footer credits, or any other content within your website without touching the database with the help of an easy-to-use user interface.

-On the other hand, the **permanent replace** ensuring that any replaced text, URL etc is eliminated from your database permanently.
-The plugin is equipped with powerful features that allow you to visualize the results of search and replace content within your database as well as permanently erasing it.
-It has the ability to search within complex, serialized data structures and replace them with your own words, making it a powerful tool for managing website content for beginners and experienced users alike.
-Additionally, it allows for the removal or un-setting of any element in serialized data by specifying its key.

-Effortlessly **replace images** directly from the preview while ensuring seamless thumbnail regeneration for consistent visuals.
-Enjoy a blazing-fast **image replacement** process with enhanced efficiency and precision.
-When replacing an image, you can easily update its alt text, caption, and description, which is beneficial for your SEO.

 == Key Features ==